 There are some excellent deals to be had buying used gear.
 There is also a lot of overpriced junk out there.
 To help sort through what is available find a ski friend who can help.
 If you don’t have any skier friends then you can still buy used.
 You will need to do some research to be successful.

 If you choose to shop for used ski gear look for reviews online for anything you are considering.
 If it’s so old there are no reviews pass it.
 If it’s gear meant for expert skiers pass on it.
 As a beginner, you’re looking for a set of parabolic carving skis.
 You do not want a set of fat or mid-fat all-mountain skis yet.
+Those are best for use as an intermediate ski by an experienced skier.
 The sections below will give you an idea of what to look for.

 A new pair of beginner skis with bindings will run between $200 and $300.
 You might be able to find something cheaper on a clearance sale somewhere.
 Otherwise plan to spend about that much.